 SEAC agrees with the Dossier Submitter that a sufficiently long transition period would mitigate most immediate impacts since time is given to industry to find/implement suitable alternative infill material and turf systems and raise their availability.
+During the consultation on the draft SEAC opinion further evidence was provided showing that several non-microplastic alternatives are available and could in certain cases even fulfil the high technical requirements for professional play (such as cork).
+Most of these alternative infill materials are at the moment significantly more expensive, except cork which is however not available in sufficient quantities to be used ubiquitously across the EU.

-The Dossier Submitter provided a rough quantitative cost assessment.
+The Dossier Submitter provided an indicative cost assessment.
 SEAC notes that there does not seem to be enough information available to arrive at a sufficiently robust and meaningful cost assessment.
 The Committee also considers the costs provided by the Dossier Submitter (€9 600 million) to be an overestimation of the costs associated with RO2.
-This is due to the fact that the Dossier Submitter includes the replacement cost for all existing pitches (32 000 full size pitch equivalents).
-This is in contradiction with the statement that because of the transition period only a limited number of pitches (10-20%) would need to be prematurely replaced.
-Costs associated with the replacement of pitches that reach the end of their lifetime during the transition period, would be incurred regardless and can therefore not be part of the overall impacts of RO2.
+This is due to the fact that the Dossier Submitter includes the difference in the replacement cost for different pitch systems for all existing pitches (32 000 full size pitch equivalents).
+This implies that even incremental replacement costs that accrue before the phase out date would be counted toward the total cost of RO2.
+However, due to the proposed transition period only a limited number of pitches (10-20%) should need to be prematurely replaced.

 SEAC therefore prefers to make the following qualitative statements which use the costs of RO1 as a baseline: